 Applying the 'test' required by the NPPF that permission should be granted unless the impacts would "significantly and demonstrably" outweigh the benefits; it is considered that permission should be granted.

-PL10 16/00733/FUL

-Applicant: Parochial Church Council, St Deny's Church Location: St Deny's Church, Church Lane, Eaton covering

-Proposal: Proposed disabled toilet extension with terne coated steel roof

-(a) The Head of Strategic Planning and Regulatory Services stated that: The applicant wished to defer the application.
+PL52.6 16/00733/FUL Applicant: Parochial Church Council, St Deny's Church Location: St Deny's Church, Church Lane, Eaton Proposal: Proposed disabled toilet extension with terne coated steel roof covering (a) The Head of Strategic Planning and Regulatory Services stated that: The applicant wished to defer the application.
 The Chair proposed to defer the application.
 Clir Wyatt seconded the proposal to defer.
 A vote was taken.
 It was unanimously decided the application should be deferred.

-PL11 17/01085/FULHH

-Applicant: Mr and Mrs Legge

-Location: 5 Ash Way, Frisby on the Wreake

-Proposal: Replacement porch

-(a) The Planning Officer (JL) stated that:

-No late items to report

-- Applicant before committee due to the applicant being a member of staff. - Proposal for a porch to front of the property, requires planning permission as slightly over the allowances of permitted development.
+PL52.7 17/01085/FULHH Applicant: Mr and Mrs Legge Location: 5 Ash Way, Frisby on the Wreake Proposal: Replacement porch (a) The Planning Officer (JL) stated that: No late items to report Applicant before committee due to the applicant being a member of staff.
+Proposal for a porch to front of the property, requires planning permission as slightly over the allowances of permitted development.
 Cllr Chandler proposed to permit the application.
 Clir Posnett seconded the proposal to permit.
 A vote was taken.
 It was unanimously decided that the application should be permitted.
 DETERMINATION: PERMIT, subject to the conditions as set out in the report.
+REASON: The application site lies within the Village envelope and thus

 REASON: The application site lies within the Village envelope and thus benefits from a presumption in favour of development under policies OS1 and BE1.
 The proposed development has been designed to have limited impact on adjoining properties, and is considered capable of reflecting the character and appearance of the surrounding area; and complies with highway requirements.

-PL12 Urgent Business None
+PL53 Urgent Business

+None